JuliaLang/www.julialang.org/soc/ideas-page.md

 **Expected Results:** The ultimate aim would be to provide an approach similar to [Halide](http://halide-lang.org/) for writing multithreaded kernels.
 Concretely, one should develop several "elegant" (i.e., readable and maintainable) multithreaded kernels for the Images.jl package.

-## Translation of Axiom to Julia

-[Axiom](http://en.wikipedia.org/wiki/Axiom_%28computer_algebra_system%29), a computer algebra system, is written in a language called SPAD.
-SPAD's similarity to Julia may make it feasible to port Axiom into pure Julia, providing Julia with a CAS and encouraging further work to improve Axiom.
-See also [this thread](https://groups.google.com/forum/#!topic/julia-dev/NTfS9fJuIcE).

-**Expected Results:** A port of Axiom to Julia

 ## Better error reporting

 Julia's errors are helpful for the most part but could be improved - see [#4744](https://github.com/JuliaLang/julia/issues/4744).